Speak to a qualified cancer nurse

 You may be worried that an awake craniotomy will be painful, but the brain itself does not feel pain and local anaesthetic is used to numb surrounding tissues.

 It is now usual for a craniotomy to be done using a computer system to guide the surgeon.
 This is known as stereotactic surgery.

 The computer uses the results of planning scans to create three‑dimensional images of the brain and tumour.

 During the operation, the computer monitors the position of the surgical instruments, allowing the surgeon to be very precise.

 Stereotactic surgery is safer, more accurate and requires a smaller cut in the skull than non-computer-guided surgery

 Removing a pituitary tumour (endoscopic transsphenoidal surgery) – The most common surgery for tumours near the base of the brain (e.g. pituitary gland tumours) is called endoscopic transsphenoidal surgery.
 To remove the tumour, the surgeon inserts a long, thin tube with a light and camera (endoscope) through the nose and into the skull at the base of the brain.
 An ear, nose and throat (ENT) surgeon may assist with this type of surgery.
 You will be given a general anaesthetic for this operation.

 Removing a spinal cord tumour (laminectomy) – The most common surgery for spinal cord tumours is called a laminectomy.
-In this procedure, the surgeon makes an opening through the skin, muscle and a vertebra in the spinal column to remove the tumour that is affecting the spinal cord.
+In this procedure, the surgeon makes an opening through the skin, muscle and a vertebra in the spinal column to remove the tumour.
 A laminectomy is usually performed under general anaesthetic.